NREL/sensor-impact-evaluation-and-verification/README.md

 ~~TODO: improve sensor cost analysis using sensor selection module results instead of a simple feature selection, 3/4/2022~~

+TODO: use fault prevalence probability to calculate STMC ranges

 ## Improvement and Test in Progress
 Test: Missing data, NAN, wrong data type, super large data in the simulation file